-This surgery is minimally invasive.
-Four tiny incisions are made below the hairline and an endoscope is inserted into one of the incisions to allow the surgeon to see inside the forehead.
+An endoscopic lift is a minimally invasive cosmetic surgery procedure.
+Plastic surgeons make four tiny incisions below the hairline and an endoscope is inserted into one of the incisions to allow the surgeon to see inside the forehead.
 Wrinkles are eliminated and the eyebrow position is elevated.

 This procedure is performed in 2 hours using general anesthesia.
 The recovery time is around one week after surgery.